Reauheau/wilson/docs/improvement/CODE_ORGANIZATION_ISSUES.md

 ## Notes

-- Issues #1 and #2 are the most important - they violate clear boundaries
+- ~~Issues #1 and #2 are the most important~~ - ✅ **COMPLETED** (Oct 28, 2024)
-- Helper functions in executor (findSimilarTools, formatArgs, levenshteinDistance) are fine where they are
+- Helper functions in executor (findSimilarTools, levenshteinDistance) are fine where they are
 - Overall architecture is clean, these are minor issues that accumulated over time
+- Issues #1 and #2 now serve as good examples of proper layer separation for future refactoring